 Tokens are limited to the capabilities of the API key used to create the token.
-When requesting a token, the capabilities may be limited further using fine-grained permissions using a combination of the operation (such as publish, subscribe, presence) and the channel(s).
+The capabilities of a token may be limited further using fine-grained permissions using a combination of the operation (such as publish, subscribe, presence) and the channel(s).
 Find out more on token capabilities.

 Global message routing

 The Ably service, running in over 24 data-centers globally, provides a true mesh distributed system ensuring that there is both no single point of congestion and no single point of failure.
 Ably is designed to always route messages using the least number of network hops minimising latency and ensuring maximum performance for clients no matter their location.

 The diagram below explains how Ably solves the challenge of efficient global routing at all times:

 - The publish only server located in New York is routed to the nearest data center (US East) using our latency based routing;

 Msg Apublished to US East is routed directly to clients in US East, and once to every other data center with clients subscribed for messages; Clients in all other regions subscribed for messages receive

 Msg Adirectly from the data center they are connected to